 Home Remedies For A Dry Cough To Give You Instant Relief

 Flu-like symptoms, a sore throat and a pesky cough, can be truly exasperating.
 Nobody likes a cough, and everyone dreads to be the person coughing loudly in a quiet room or a public place!
 A relentless bout of coughing can leave you breathless, which is absolutely exhausting and debilitating.
-However, there are effective ways to manage symptoms of dry cough and curtail the duration of the episode with some natural home remedies.
+However, there are effective ways to manage symptoms of dry cough and curtail the duration of the episode with some natural home remedies for dry cough at night.

 Why do we cough?